 The California Budget & Policy Center is a nonpartisan, nonprofit organization that conducts research and analysis on a range of state tax and budget issues, with a particular focus on issues affecting low- and middle-income Californians.
 The Budget Center produces written reports aimed at policymakers, advocates, community leaders, and the media.

-The Budget Center seeks to hire interns to participate in the organization’s analysis of state tax and budget policies and in public education efforts.
-The Budget Center will also consider sponsoring student-initiated research proposals.
-Positions are available on a part-time basis during the school year and on a full-time basis during the summer.
+The Budget Center seeks to hire an intern to participate in the organization’s analysis of state tax and budget policies, and state and county spending on criminal justice in particular.
+The position is available on a full-time basis during the summer of 2017 and possibly on a part-time basis during the fall of 2017.

 Potential candidates should:

 - Be a graduate student in public policy, economics, planning, social welfare, or a related field.

 - Have experience in policy analysis or research, including a familiarity with state and federal data sources.

 - Have knowledge of a policy area (ideally criminal justice reform).